bobleesj/learn-swift-with-bob/course/protocol-oriented-swift/intro-protocol.md

 }
 ```

 Create a struct that conforms to `Breathable`.
 The struct contains properties: `isBreathing` and `isLiving`.
-Define them as computed properties rather than stored.
+Define them as computed properties.

 ```swift
 struct Human: Breathable {